nationalarchives/ds-caselaw-public-ui/README.md

 ### Using the pre-push hook (optional)

 Copy `pre-push.sample` to `.git/hooks/pre-push` to set up the pre-push hook.
 This will run Python linting and style checks when you push to the repo and alert you to any linting issues that will cause CI to fail.

+## Front end development

+### Working with SASS/CSS

+* Ensure you have NodeJS & NPM installed.
+* Install SASS globally by running `npm install -g sass`.
+* To watch and build the public facing site SASS, run `sass --watch ds_judgements_public_ui/sass/main.scss:ds_judgements_public_ui/static/css/main.css`
+* To modify styles, navigate to the `sass` folder in your editor.